woojoong88/dev_comac_diagnostics/README.md

 ## Introduction
 COMAC is one of the reference designs for 5G networks, which will be release officially sooner or later.

-Now, initial version of CDDK (CDDK v1.0) is ready, which checks SPGW-U and SPGW-C by using TCP Replay.
+Now, initial version of CVDK (CVDK v1.0) is ready, which checks SPGW-U and SPGW-C by using TCP Replay.

-The current CDDK instantiates the container *traffic* the traffic generator (this is the temporal name).
+The current CVDK instantiates the container *traffic* the traffic generator (this is the temporal name).

-With the script in the CDDK, the container *traffic* is easily deployed.
+With the script in the CVDK, the container *traffic* is easily deployed.

-For demonstration, the current CDDK includes the script to set SPGW-U and SPGW-C.
+For demonstration, the current CVDK includes the script to set SPGW-U and SPGW-C.

 ## Specification
 * OS: Ubuntu 18.04 (fin to test)